On-demand access with ConductorOne

 - Choose the option to Create a new app.

-- Set the Tailscale API key to the API key you generated.
+- Set the Tailscale API key to the Tailscale API access token you generated.

 - Set the Tailnet to your tailnet’s organization.
 For example, example.org.github, etc. You can find your organization in the Settings page of the admin console.
 ConductorOne will automatically identify all the users in the tailnet and parse existing access rules in Tailscale ACLs, including SSH access rules, as entitlements in ConductorOne.
 The application owner in ConductorOne can specify for each entitlement, such as group membership or another SSH access rule, whether to restrict access by time, and whether to use the default application grant policy.